|The Allen County War Memorial Design Concept.

 "Constructivism is basically a theory -- based on observation and scientific study -- about how people learn.
 It says that people construct their own understanding and knowledge of the world, through experiencing things and reflecting on those experiences.
 When we encounter something new, we have to reconcile it with our previous ideas and experience, maybe changing what we believe, or maybe discarding the new information as irrelevant.
 In any case, we are active creators of our own knowledge.
 To do this, we must ask questions, explore, and assess what we know. "

 When you visit the memorial we want to build, we want to provoke thinking that relates to what we desire for you to take away.
 That will be different for each person, but we can cause a person to start where we are.
 What each individual gets from it will in part be from their own knowledge and experience.
-For example, A caisson carrying a flag draped coffin will invoke a military funeral to almost everyone.
+For example, A caisson carrying a flag draped coffin will remind almost everyone of a military funeral.
 What the visitor takes away from that will include his or her own experiences and knowledge.
 Perhaps the visitor's only experience in seeing this is from images of a presidential funeral such as Ronald Reagan's or John F. Kennedy.
 For others, it is a vivid reminder of friends or family lost in war.

 Using these concepts with war memorials, we believe we can accomplish our goal to construct a war memorial that will keep visitors engaged.